Quantum surface effects on quantum emitters coupled to surface plasmon polariton: Introduction

 \section{Introduction}

-Confining light in scales below the diffraction limit, surface plasmon polariton (SPP) has attracted extensive attentions to explore strong light-matter interactions \cite{Tame2013,T_2015,Hu2024,Mueller2020,PhysRevLett.124.063902,PhysRevLett.128.167402,Yang2022} and led to fascinating applications in quantum technologies \cite{Chang2007,Dhama2022,Ho2016,Lee2021,doi:10.1126/sciadv.abn2026,Kongsuwan2019,Gao2021}.
-Recent advances in nanotechnologies have enabled the precise fabrication of ultra-fine plasmonic nanostructures, in which the characteristic size of the system is reduced to the nanoscale \cite{Baumberg2019,doi:10.1126/science.1224823,Scholl2012,Chikkaraddy2016,Sigle2015}.
-It was surprisingly found that the experimental observations on the SPP in this scale exhibit considerable discrepancies from the theoretical predictions based on classical macroscopic electrodynamics under the local response approximation (LRA) \cite{Boroviks2022,Khalid2020,PhysRevLett.129.197401,Ciraci2019,Savage2012,Goncalves2021}.
-Hence, it is paramount to rigorously understand the plasmon-mediated light-matter interactions in nanostructured systems.
+Confining light in scales below the diffraction limit, surface plasmon polariton (SPP) has attracted extensive attention to explore strong light-matter interactions \cite{Tame2013,T_2015,Hu2024,Mueller2020,PhysRevLett.124.063902,PhysRevLett.128.167402,Yang2022} and led to fascinating applications in quantum technologies \cite{Chang2007,Dhama2022,Ho2016,Lee2021,doi:10.1126/sciadv.abn2026,Kongsuwan2019,Gao2021}.
+Recent advances in nanotechnologies have enabled the precise fabrication of ultra-fine plasmonic nanostructures, in which the characteristic size of the system is reduced to the nanoscale \cite{Baumberg2019,Scholl2012,Chikkaraddy2016,Sigle2015,doi:10.1021/acsnano.9b01651,Maniyara2019}.
+Interestingly, it was found that the experimental observations on the SPP in this scale exhibit considerable discrepancies from the theoretical predictions based on classical macroscopic electrodynamics under the local response approximation (LRA) \cite{Boroviks2022,Khalid2020,PhysRevLett.129.197401,Ciraci2019,Savage2012,Goncalves2021}.
+Hence, understanding the plasmon-mediated light-matter interactions beyond the LRA is a key problem in quantum plasmonics \cite{PhysRevB.104.L201405,PhysRevLett.118.157402,Goncalves2020}.